lhcb/bender-tutorials/getting-started/createcompounds.md

 # Create the compound particles in Bender

 {% prereq "Prequisites" %}
-* One needs to undertand the way how Bender accesses the data
+* One needs to understand the way how Bender accesses the data
 {% endprereq %}

 {% objectives "Learning objectives" %}
-* Understand how Bender algorithm combines the particles and create compound particles
+* Understand how Bender algorithm combines the particles and creates the compound particles
 {% endobjectives %}

-##  _Make B_
+##  _Make-B_

 The next example illustrates how one combines the particles and create the compound particles inside the Bender algorithm.